WillWu88/Capstone-2023/Capstone-Docs/System Modeling.md

 -In multidomain systems, smaller subsystems are described and the interfaces are determined by the behavior of interconnected subsystems, and combining these descriptions allows for the complete model.

+-Vectors of the state variables, control variables, and the measured signal.